Danielskauge/actuator_modeling/README.md

 *   **`src/data/datamodule.py:ActuatorDataModule`**:
     *   A PyTorch Lightning `LightningDataModule` that orchestrates the use of `ActuatorDataset`.
-    *   Manages multiple `ActuatorDataset` instances, one for each CSV/inertia defined in the configuration.
+    *   Supports loading multiple CSV files per inertia group from organized subfolders.
+Each inertia group is defined by:
+        *   `id`: A unique identifier for the group
+        *   `folder`: The subfolder name under the base data directory
+        *   `inertia`: The numerical inertia value for all CSV files in this group
+    *   Automatically discovers and loads all `*.csv` files within each group's subfolder.
     *   Supports two primary setup modes for evaluation (controlled by the main training script via `cfg.evaluation_mode`):
-        1.  **Global Run Mode (`setup_for_global_run`)**: Combines all individual datasets and performs a single train/validation/test split on this aggregated data.
+        1.  **Global Run Mode (`setup_for_global_run`)**: Combines all individual datasets from all groups and performs a single train/validation/test split on this aggregated data.
 This is used to assess overall model learning capability.
         2.  **LOMO CV Fold Mode (`setup_for_lomo_fold`)**: Sets up data for a specific fold in Leave-One-Mass-Out Cross-Validation.
-In each fold, one dataset (mass) is held out as the validation and test set (unseen inertia), while the remaining datasets are used for training.
+In each fold, one entire inertia group (all CSV files for that inertia) is held out as the validation and test set (unseen inertia), while datasets from all other groups are used for training.
 This rigorously tests generalization to new inertias.
     *   Provides the necessary `train_dataloader()`, `val_dataloader()`, and `test_dataloader()` based on the active mode.

 ### Model Architectures